-A student who must interrupt study temporarily because of physical or psychological illness may request a Medical Leave in writing from the Student Affairs Dean.
-The medical or mental health professional who has been providing treatment to the student will, with the student's written consent, confirm in writing that a Medical Leave or Withdrawal is warranted due to the student's health problem.
-Supporting medical documentation will be dated within thirty (30) days of the request for a Medical Leave or Withdrawal.
+A student who must interrupt study temporarily because of physical or psychological illness may request a Medical Leave.
+The student should contact MSM's Office of Disability Services (ODS) for information on the process to obtain approval of the request.

+The student will be advised to obtain the necessary medical documentation from the medical or mental health professional that has been providing treatment to the student.
+The student will provide written consent for the release of his/her medical information.
+The physician shall confirm in writing that a Medical Leave or Withdrawal is warranted due to the student's health problem.
+All supporting documentation related to the Medical Leave must be submitted to the ODS within thirty (30) days of the request (unless the circumstances are unforeseen), and shall be maintained and protected in a confidential and secure manner in accordance with all applicable federal and state laws and regulations and MSM policies.

 Medical Leave may be approved during a student's degree candidacy contingent upon MSM policy.
-A LOA will be granted one year at a time and reviewed at the end of each academic year.
-Students may apply for a continuation of leave beyond one year, but MSM retains the right to impose conditions for students' return, including but not limited to academic remediation, or to deny further leave.
+A Medical LOA will be granted up to one year at a time and reviewed at the end of each academic year.
+Students may apply for a continuation of Medical Leave beyond one year, but MSM retains the right to impose conditions for students' return, including but not limited to academic remediation, or to deny further leave.